Ggjorven/Obsidia/BUILDING.md

 ### Windows
 - Visual Studio 17 2022:
     1. Navigate to the root of the directory
-    2. Open the Obsidia.sln file
+    2. Open the Rapid.sln file
     3. Start building in your desired configuration
-    4. Build files can be in the Binaries/%Config%-windows/Sandbox/ folder.
+    4. Build files can be found in the bin/%Config%-windows/Editor/ folder.
-    5. (Optional) Open a terminal and run the Sandbox project:
+    5. (Optional) Open a terminal and run the Editor project:
         ```sh
-        ./Sandbox.exe
+        ./Editor.exe
         ```

 - MinGW Make: